Water Course

 Water Quality Sampler - Otter

 If you are taking a water sample at home, please take a look at the following instructions in this document.
+We recommend you to watch the video in English and Español for how you should take your water sample.
 You can see the instructions as images in English and Español.
+Here is the website of the sampler.

 Course Calendar